zaboople/essay/Ethics/LibertyAmendment.md

 # Proposal For a Constitutional Amendment to Describe Liberty

 Have a look at the recent Dobbs v.
 Jackson Supreme Court decision overturning Roe v.
-Wade.
-Ignoring the abiding moral drama of the practice of abortion itself - we'll never all agree - while the method of Roe v Wade *was* unsound ("legislating from the bench" is the longstanding & valid complaint), Dobbs v.
+Wade and Casey v.
+Planned Parenthood.
+Ignoring the abiding moral drama of abortion itself - we'll never all agree - while the method of Roe v Wade *was* unsound ("legislating from the bench" is the longstanding & valid complaint), Dobbs v.
 Jackson is worse: It guts the guiding principle of our democracy.

 To quote Justice Alito's opinion for the majority: "The term 'liberty' alone provides little guidance.
 Thus, historical inquiries are essential whenever the Court is asked to recognize a new component of the 'liberty' interest protected by the Due Process Clause."